The News Quiz: Transmission

-The programme is usually recorded in front of an audience on Thursday evenings at the BBC Radio Theatre at Broadcasting House in central London.
-It is then edited and broadcast first on Friday evening at 18:30, then repeated at Saturday lunchtime.
-The final 28 minute show is significantly shorter than the original recording.
-In 2012 the BBC began making an extended version for BBC Radio 4 Extra.
+The News Quiz is usually recorded in front of an audience on Thursday evenings at the BBC Radio Theatre at Broadcasting House in London.
+It is then edited and broadcast first on Friday evening at 18:30, then repeated at Saturday lunchtime at 12:30, and the programme runs for three series per year.
+The final 28-minute show is significantly shorter than the original recording.
+In 2012, the BBC began making an extended version for BBC Radio 4 Extra.

 Each week, four panellists appear on the show.
 They are usually either comedians or journalists, and sometimes politicians.
 Journalists predominated in the early years.
 The ostensible purpose of the show is to test contestants' knowledge of the events of the previous week by asking questions which are usually oblique references to those events.
-However this has given way to a general free-for-all where panellists chime in with their own humorous and satirical remarks once the question has been answered.
+However, this has given way to a general free-for-all where panellists chime in with their own humorous and satirical remarks once the question has been answered.
 The participants frequently wander off topic.
 The host ends the discussion of each question with a summary of the events it refers to, usually with a scripted comic punchline, before asking the next question.
 It is not uncommon for the show to get through only two rounds of the panel before the final section is reached.
 Before the host announces the largely symbolic scores, the panellists read out statements from newspapers and other media which they find amusing.